Search This Blog

 358. The Ballad Of John and Yoko by The Beatles 1968

 I was in Form 1 at Box Hill High School when this song came out.
-To say the Beatles were big is quite and understatement.
-They were like the centre of the universe.
+To say the Beatles were big is quite an understatement.
+They were like the center of the universe.
 And when Yoko came along and then they released songs like Revolution #9 and kinda rocked the boat.
 Lunchtime discussions of what the Beatles were doing and where they were taking music were very heated. and it did feel like they were always leading the way which in retrospect is not entirely true and influences from then current music scenes are very prevalent in their later records.
 Whether it was pastiches of the UK Blues boom (Yer Blues) or cod reggae (Obladi-Oblada) and then there was the whole Yoko thing.
 Was she and did she really break up the Beatles?

 Tuesday, February 7, 2012